amc5dg/Run-Faster/README.md

 ![alt text](https://github.com/amc5dg/Run-Faster/blob/master/images/data_sim.png "sample data")

-It looks like the runners' times got noticable quicker after ~40 laps.
+It looks like the runner's times got noticable quicker after ~40 laps.

-Using this runner, let's set up a model.
+Using this, let's set up a model.

-We have three parameters that we are interest in:
+We have three parameters that we are interested in:

 ![alt text](https://github.com/amc5dg/Run-Faster/blob/master/images/CodeCogsEqn%20(2).gif "equation 1")